xh3b4sd/red/README.md

   -i, --input string    Input file to read the encrypted GPG message from.
   -o, --output string   Output file to write the decrypted GPG message to.
   -p, --pass string     Password used for decryption of the GPG message.
+  -s, --silent          Silent mode for scripting to suppress labels.
 ```